Co-Occurring Disorders:

-Insomnia & Addiction
+Insomnia and Addiction

-Addiction and sleep issues often go hand in hand.
 Many people begin drinking or substance use because they think it will help them sleep better, only to find that the opposite is true.
 Others develop insomnia due to their substance use disorder.

 There are better sleep aids than alcohol